-While it is acknowledged that some parkland is proposed to be retained as part of the proposals, it is not sufficient to provide the useable open space for New Greendykes or the strategic parkland as envisaged in the Craigmillar Urban Design Framework, nor the multi-functional parkland/woodland, linking with parallel developments in Midlothian, as stated in Greenspace Proposal (GS 4) of the LDP.
+While it is acknowledged that the majority of parkland is proposed to be retained as part of the proposals, the key location of this site is strategic in providing connections through to Midlothian.
+It would remove the potential to provide useable open space on the site for the benefit of New Greendykes or the strategic parkland as envisaged in the Craigmillar Urban Design Framework, nor the multi-functional parkland/woodland, linking with parallel developments in Midlothian, as stated in Greenspace Proposal (GS 4) of the LDP.